sgm28/Starca-Team-Project/README.md

 - [x] User will have to verify their email address
 - [ ] User will see the average response time of the owners they are trying to rent from
 - [ ] User will be able to sign in with Google
-- [ ] User will see a custom alert dialog
+- [x] User will see a custom alert dialog
 - [ ] User will be able to sign in with Facebook
+- [ ] User will be able to post multiple pictures for listings

 ### 2. Screen Archetypes